tapjs/tapjs/docs/changelog/index.md

   resolving/rejecting assertion output with an extra subtest.
 * `t.teardown(fn)` handler functions can return a Promise to perform asynchronous actions.
+* Errors thrown in `t.beforeEach()` functions will no longer abort the entire test process.

 ### CLI and Runner Changes